 DBS Altitude Visa Card v.
 American Express Singapore Airlines KrisFlyer Card

 American Express Singapore Airlines KrisFlyer Card is great for Singapore Airlines loyalist and travellers who value bonus miles and welcome gifts.
-Cardholders immediately earn 5,000 KrisFlyer miles with their first purchase, and can earn up to 15,000 miles within the first 6 months with a spend of S$6,000.
+Cardholders immediately earn 5,000 KrisFlyer miles with their first purchase, and can earn up to 15,000 miles within the first 6 months with a spend of S$10,000.
 After a S$12,000 spend, cardholders earn another S$150 cashback for use on Singapore Airlines.
-Beyond all of these promotions, consumers earn 1.1 miles per S$1 local spend and 2 miles per S$1 spend on singaporeair.com, SingaporeAir mobile app, silkair.com and KrisShop (in-flight and online).
+Beyond all of these promotions, consumers earn 1.1 miles per S$1 local spend and 2 miles per S$1 spend on SingaporeAir online and on the mobile app, as well as at KrisShop (in-flight and online).
 Still, Amex KrisFlyer Card does not offer luxe benefits like complimentary lounge access, limo transfers, or golfing privileges.
 Consumers looking for deals and promotions might want to consider Amex KrisFlyer Card, but those who still want to enjoy travel perks or annual fee waiver might prefer DBS Altitude Visa Card.